phospho-app/phosphobot/phosphobot/README.md

        ... # Implement the BaseRobot's abstract methods here
    ```

-   We use [pybullet](https://pybullet.org/wordpress/) ([docs](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit?tab=t.0)) as a robotics simulation backend.
-Make sure to add your robot's `urdf` in `phosphobot/resources/urdf`.

-3. **Make your robot detectable**
+5. **Make your robot detectable**
    Open `phosphobot/phosphobot/robot.py` and locate the `RobotConnectionManager` class.
 Make sure your robot can be detected.

-4. **Try in simulation first**

-   1. When running phosphobot, use the `--only-simulation` flag and `config.ONLY_SIMULATION` to force the `RobotConnectionManager` to detect your robot, even if it's not connected to hardware.
+   As an alternative, when running phosphobot, use the `--only-simulation` flag and `config.ONLY_SIMULATION` to force the `RobotConnectionManager` to detect your robot, even if it's not connected to hardware.
 You'll need to change the `RobotConnectionManager` so that it's actually your robot that gets loaded.

-   2. When running phosphobot, use the `--simulation=gui` flag to display the pybullet GUI.
-This way, you can check if keyboard control and VR control actually work in simulation before trying it on hardware.
-Pay attention to the ways the joints bends and the limits set in the urdf.
+6. **Try on a real robot.** How you connect to the robot and make it move depends directly on your hardware.
+Look for python library from the manufacturer.
    Some general advice: go step by step, don't make any drastic movements, check what values you send to the motors before writing to them, keep your robot near mattresses if ever it falls, keep it away from pets, children, or expensive furniture.

 Build and run the app again and ensure your robot gets detected and can be moved.
 Happy with your changes?
 Open a pull request!
 We also recommend you look for testers on [our Discord](https://discord.gg/cbkggY6NSK).